Sign Up For Our Latest Updates

 That’s not to say that well-designed tax policy cannot increase growth at the margin, but it has to be well-designed which is far from clear in this case.
 Even if one believes that the “tax cuts” will increase real GDP by 0.5% next year, that’s still under 3% growth (real GDP currently running at 2.3% over the past year).

 The key here is expectations.
 Expectations are high for this policy to have a large impact on growth.
 Anything that falls short of that will be a disappointment.

-Every developed country central bank in the world is maintaining negative real interest rates (easy monetary policies) 8 years into a global expansion.
+Every developed country central bank in the world is maintaining negative real interest rates (easy monetary policies) 8 years into the global expansion.

 In quantum mechanics, Werner Heisenberg proved that one cannot measure with precision both the position and momentum of a particle.
 Similarly, in markets, one cannot measure with any precision the position of the S&P 500 in the future and its momentum in getting there.
 Uncertainty is ever-present.

 The economy, earnings, policy, and central banks all seem to be in a perfect place today, providing an air of certainty in markets that we have rarely seen before.
 But this certainty is only our perception, for if it was a reality we could predict the S&P’s future return and volatility with precision.
 But alas, we cannot come close to doing so.

 The question here is as follows: are conditions over the next year likely to be as definitively awesome as they are today?
 As I have argued, that would be a difficult feat, and investors are likely to increasingly perceive conditions as uncertain going forward.